The direct sum of $q$-matroids: Preliminaries

 The subspace $B$ is a basis of $M$ if and only if $B^\perp$ is a basis of $M^*$.
 From bi-colouring point of view, we get the dual $q$-matroid by turning the Hasse diagram upside down and interchange all red and green covers. \end{Definition}

 \begin{Definition} Let $M=(E,r)$ be a $q$-matroid.
 The \textbf{restriction} of $M$ to a subspace $X$ is the $q$-matroid $M|_X$ with ground space $X$ and rank function $r_{M|_X}(A)=r_M(A)$.
-In other words, it is the $q$-matroid we get when only regarding the interval $[0,X]$ in $\kL(E)$. \\ The \textbf{contraction} of $M$ of a subspace $X$ is the $q$-matroid $M/X$ with ground space $E/X$ and rank function $r_{M/X}(A)=r_M(A)-r_M(X)$.
-In other words, it is the $q$-matroid we get when only regarding the interval $[X,1]$ in $\kL(E)$. \end{Definition}
+The \textbf{contraction} of $M$ of a subspace $X$ is the $q$-matroid $M/X$ with ground space $E/X$ and rank function $r_{M/X}(A)=r_M(A)-r_M(X)$.
+A $q$-matroid that is obtained by restriction and contraction of $M$ is called a \textbf{minor} of $M$. \end{Definition}

-\begin{Theorem} Restriction and contraction are dual operations, that is, $M^*/X\cong M|_{X^\perp}$ and $(M/X)^* \cong M^*|_{X^\perp}$. \end{Theorem}
+\begin{Theorem} Restriction and contraction are dual operations, that is, $M^*/X\cong (M|_{X^\perp})^*$ and $(M/X)^* \cong M^*|_{X^\perp}$. \end{Theorem}

-Finally, we will define what it means for a $q$-matroid to be representable.
+Finally, we will define what it means for a $q$-matroid to be representable and give an example of an important class of $q$-matroids.

 \begin{Definition} Let $M=(E,r)$ be a $q$-matroid of rank $k$ over a field $K$.
 Let $A\subseteq E$ and let $Y$ be a matrix with column space $A$.
 We say that $M$ is \textbf{representable} if there exists a $k\times n$ matrix $G$ over an extension field $L/K$ such that $r(A)$ is equal to the matrix rank of $GY$ over $L$. \end{Definition}